electrode-io/kax/README.md

 `kax` comes with two different renderers

-- `KaxSimpleRenderer`\
-Does not use spinners, colors, or subtask indentation.
+- `KaxSimpleRenderer` - Does not use spinners, colors, or subtask indentation.

-- `KaxAdvancedRenderer`\
-Uses spinners, colors, and subtask indentation.
+- `KaxAdvancedRenderer` - Uses spinners, colors, and subtask indentation.

 ## Initialization